 How many months pregnant is 27 weeks?

+27 weeks equals over six months pregnant!
 At 27 weeks, you are now in the third trimester.
 You’re in the home stretch!

 Where is the baby located at 27 weeks?

+The top of your uterus is around 3 inches above your belly button.
 You’re probably feeling like you’re all belly at this point – and I hate to break it to you, but you’re starting to look it!
+Some babies have already flipped head-down by now, or perhaps a diagonal-downward position.

 What does a baby look like at 27 weeks?